deco3500-2017/-/1_Research.md

 <b>After the Trip</b>
 <ul>
-<li>Automated payments: once a trip is completed, the fare is charged to the rider's selected method of payment (e.g. Paypal), removing both the need to carry cash, and the potential dangers that are associated with it.</li>
+<li>Automated payments: once a trip is completed, the fare is charged to the rider's selected method of payment (e.g. PayPal), removing both the need to carry cash, and the potential dangers that are associated with it.</li>
 </ul>

 <h3>Rider Safety</h3>